OMerkel/Sokoban/README.md

             visited.add(sHash)
 ```

-Although this will allow to render a solution for a greater set of levels the
+Although __sokoban_solver_3.py__ will allow to render a solution for a greater set of levels the
-needed runtime might still be consider being high on nowadays machines.
+needed runtime might still be considered being high on nowadays machines.

 ```
 $ python sokoban_solver_3.py 8